JoeCordingley/RemoteAssignment/README.md

 This works because instead of evaluating all values recursively and constructing the list it calculates the first value, passing the function for the calculation of other values and returns immediately.

+Task2 can be run with the assignment tests

 ## Task 2